gessi-chatbots/app_data_scanner_service/README.md

 - *q* -> set of keywords using to query the integrated data sources

+An example of the set of keywords used for querying apps for a given domain (i.e., trail and sports activity) is available [here][https://github.com/gessi-chatbots/app_data_scanner_service/blob/main/data/keywords.csv].
+The resulted data set of AppIDs is available [here][https://github.com/gessi-chatbots/app_data_scanner_service/blob/main/data/app_query_MERGED.json].

 ### Scan apps

 An example of a scan execution is defined as follows: